coveo/source.coveo.com/_posts/2017-02-16-automate-adding-a-coveo-search-box-in-a-page-using-sitecore-powershell-extensions.md

 $searchBoxComponent = New-Rendering -Path $searchBoxComponentPath

 Add-Rendering -Item $item -Instance $searchBoxResourcesComponent -PlaceHolder $placeHolder -Device $device Add-Rendering -Item $item -Instance $searchBoxComponent -DataSource $searchBoxParametersDatasourcePath -PlaceHolder $placeHolder -Device $device
 {% endhighlight %}

 The script sample is using the Web Forms Launch Sitecore demo.
-I included the MVC renrerings equivalents in the comments.
+I included the MVC renderings equivalents in the comments.
 I slightly modified the demo to replace the original search box in the header by a `search-box` placeholder.

 The script is configured to add the search box and its required resources sublayouts in the `__Standard Values` item of the `Home` template.
 It requires a datasource item for the search box parameters to reuse the same parameters for all the search boxes added in different items.